 Nobuko Imai is considered one of the leading contemporary viola players.
 She began her training at Tokyo's Toho Gakuen School of Music and soon after went to the United States, where she studied at the Juilliard School and Yale University.
-She won the Young Concert Artists International Auditions in 1967, and won the highest prize at both the Geneva International Music Competition and the ARD International Music Competition in Munich.
+She won the highest prize at both the Geneva International Music Competition and the ARD International Music Competition in Munich.

 Between 1983 and 2003 Nobuko Imai taught at the Hochschule für Musik Detmold.
-She is currently teaching at the Conservatorium van Amsterdam, the Conservatoire Supérieur et Académie de Musique Tibor Varga in Sion in Switzerland, at the Conservatoire Supérieur de Musique de Genève in Geneva, and as a principal professor at Kronberg Academy.
-For young musicians from Japan and the Netherlands, she founded the East West Baroque Academy.
+She is currently teaching at the Conservatorium van Amsterdam, Queen Sofia College of Music in Madrid, Ueno Gakuen University in Tokyo, and as a principal professor at Kronberg Academy.